8 Day Arctic Survival in Northern Sweden - Open to All aged 18 and over - No Previous experience required

 The Trueways Survival Arctic course, in keeping with our philosophy of real skills for real situations, seeks to deliver sensible and appropriate survival training for the extreme cold weather and environment settings.
-Situated just outside the Arctic circle, our course location is ideally situated to deliver upon our aim.
+Situated well inside the Arctic circle, our course location is ideally situated to deliver upon our aim.
 There will be a home base of cabins for use during the theoretical lessons and then its into the frozen lands to put it into practice in scenario based training situations.
-Delivered by expert Trueways Survival Instructors and a specially selected local Survival Expert.

 This course assumes no previous knowledge and is suitable for all levels